bacula-web/bacula-web/README.md

 - Directors report
 - Job files report
 - Translated in more than 15 languages
-  Bacula-Web has been translated in [more than 15 languages](https://www.transifex.com/bacula-web/public/) by the community users ❤️
+  Bacula-Web has been translated in [more than 15 languages](https://www.transifex.com/bacula-web/public/) by the community users :heart:
 - and even more ...

 ---